arthurschreiber/arthurschreiber.github.com/_posts/2010-01-25-javascript-game-development-the-game-loop.markdown

 Game._intervalId = setInterval(Game.run, 0);
 {% endhighlight %}

-Now, this will give us a game loop that runs Game updates at 50fps, while trying to run the drawing code as fast as possible.
+Now, this will give us a game loop that runs 50 Game updates per second, while trying to run the drawing code as often as possible.

 This gives very, very smooth animations, on my machine, I get around 200 drawing operations per second with Google Chrome, while the number of updating operations